Larry Grey: Death and legacy

-On May 5, 1951, three hours before he was due to perform a magic show in San Francisco, Grey died, aged 56, after shooting himself in the head with a .38 caliber revolver three doors down from his home in Oakland, California.
+On May 5, 1951, three hours before he was due to perform a magic show in San Francisco, and shortly after appearing in Alice in Wonderland, Grey died, aged 56, after shooting himself in the head with a .38 caliber revolver three doors down from his home in Oakland, California.
 He left a series of suicide notes found in a suitcase near his body which explained that he "couldn't go on any longer".
 According to his wife Carlotta, Grey had been depressed because his career had declined and he felt "washed up" in show business.

 His death was greatly mourned, especially by his good friend Dai Vernon, who said he was, "One of the greatest card performers who ever lived".
 Grey is mentioned frequently in columns written for the Genii magazine by Vernon.